mendrik/feather/feather-docs/content/documentation/index.md

 ```

 ### templateName
 This is used with array bindings and specifies which template method should be used to render the children.
 If no name is used it defaults to the method that is decorated with no argument inside of @Template()

-  {{< note title="Note" >}}
-  Note that child widgets in an array should not call ```this.render()``` in the init method, since the
+> Note that child widgets in an array should not call ```this.render()``` in the init method, since the
-  framework will take care of this.
+> framework will take care of this.
 However, you can still use the init method for other bootstrapping.
-  {{< /note >}}

   Here an example: